Harvey-Lab-UW/Morris_etal_2025_Ecosphere/README.md

 # Morris_etal_2025_Ecosphere
-Data accompanying the manuscript 'Structural legacies drive variability in post-fire aboveground carbon and fuel profiles in wet temperate forests' by Morris, Laughlin, Rangel-Parra, Donato, Halofsky, Butman, and Harvey published in Ecosphere.
+Data accompanying the manuscript 'Pre-fire structure drives variability in post-fire aboveground carbon and fuel profiles in wet temperate forests' by Morris, Laughlin, Rangel-Parra, Donato, Halofsky, Butman, and Harvey published in Ecosphere.
 *See the main text of the manuscript for complete descriptions of data collection and processing.*

 [!!placeholder for Zenodo DOI badge]